SEAL: Self-Evolving Agentic Learning for Conversational Question Answering over Knowledge Graphs: Experiments

 \textbf{Evaluation Metrics.} Following previous works~\cite{perez-beltrachiniSemanticParsingConversational2023a}, we choose marco-F1 and Accuracy score as the execution-based evaluation metrics for the experiments, which are used to evaluate the questions with answer types of entity sets and numerical values (boolean values), respectively.
 The marco-F1 metric averages the F1 score of each question subset to prevent the evaluation bias caused by imbalanced instance amount.

 \textbf{Baselines.} We compare SEAL with two types of baselines: For supervised methods, we utilize BertSP~\cite{perez-beltrachiniSemanticParsingConversational2023a} and DCG~\cite{DBLP:conf/emnlp/JainL23} for comparison.
 These approaches use the AllenNLP tool~\footnote{https://github.com/allenai/allennlp} for NER and global look-up (denoted as ${GL}$) for type linking.
 For the unsupervised type, we adapt KB-Binder~\cite{liFewshotIncontextLearning2023}, a strong single-turn semantic parsing-based KBCQA baseline to the conversational question answering setting.
+Note that we select KB-Binder as our primary LLM-based semantic parsing baseline rather than other methods(e.g. KB-Coder) due to fundamental differences in task formulation (single-turn vs. multi-turn KBQA) and knowledge base structure compatibility with the SPICE dataset.
 Additionally, we follow \cite{DBLP:conf/icaart/SchneiderKJSM24} to utilize LLMs to generate logic forms directly by providing them linked entities and relations.
 The details of the baselines can be found in Sec~\ref{sec:rw}.

 \textbf{Implementation Details.} The question taxonomy consists of six types: \textit{simple}, \textit{verify}, \textit{count}, \textit{compare}, \textit{compare\_and\_count}, and \textit{optimize}, following the annotation schema of the SPICE dataset.
 For question type prediction, we employ the Qwen2.5-32B-Instruct model prompted with three in-context examples per type.
 All other components—coreference resolution, S-expression core generation, template selection, and replacement plan generation—are implemented using the DeepSeek-V3 model.